Diepoldsau

 Diepoldsau is a municipality in the Wahlkreis (constituency) of Rheintal in the canton of St. Gallen in Switzerland.

 History

 Diepoldsau is first mentioned in 891 as Thiotpoldesouua.
 Schmitter is first mentioned in 1385.

 It was the crossing point for Jews escaping Nazi Germany into the St. Gallen area.

 Thousands of Jews were saved despite the general Swiss Policy of severely restricting Jewish escape from Nazi Germany from 1933 to 1945.

+In 1938, a labour camp for refugees was set up in an old embroidery factory.
+It was supervised by the Swiss Red Cross and financed by the Jewish Community of St. Gallen.
+This was in keeping with Switzerland's policy that religious communities were financially responsible for refugees of their denomination, which put tremendous pressure on the comparatively small Jewish communities.
+The Swiss federal government did not contribute.

+The refugees were not permitted to seek work and were subject to frequent police controls and restrictive measures.

 Geography

 Diepoldsau has an area, As of 2006, of 11.2 km2.
 Of this area, 67.1% is used for agricultural purposes, while 4.1% is forested.
 Of the rest of the land, 20.3% is settled (buildings or roads) and the remainder (8.5%) is non-productive (rivers or lakes).

 The municipality was located in the Unterrheintal district, until the district became part of the Rheintal Wahlkreis.
 The municipality is on the border with Austria.
 It consists of the villages of Diepoldsau and Schmitter on the shore of the old Rhein at the Hohenemser curve.